 When should you get a facelift?

 There is no magic number when it comes to facelift surgery.
 Deciding on facelift surgery is decisively dependent on how you feel about yourself in your age category.
-On average, patients should be between the age of 35 and 65 for facelift surgery, with the optimal age at around 45 to 50.
 The goal with facelift procedures is to preserve and maintain the face, so the sooner the signs of aging are addressed, the better and more enduring the results can be.
 This is because older patients with significant aging in the face can end up with extremely noticeable results, which is not always desired by most people who are 60 or older.

 What does a facelift consist of?